lost-egg/lost-egg.github.io/abilities.md

 * **Exceptional success:** 3 or more successes over the difficulty.

+## Awareness

+Awareness represents your ability to immediately notice details and hidden enemies.
+It determines the Join Battle roll that generates your starting Initiative in combat.

+## Brawl

+Brawl represents your ability to fight with your body and natural talent for violence.
+It determines attack rolls with weapons with the Brawl tag, like unarmed attacks, gauntlets, and improved weapons.
+It also determines your Parry with those weapons.
+Using unarmed Parry against weapons that deal lethal damage requires a stunt.

+## Bureaucracy

+Bureaucracy represents your ability to understand and manipulate organizations and to perform the activities of a merchant.

 ## Craft

+Craft represents your ability to create objects and structures.
+Every purchase of Craft is a separate Ability, such as Craft (Architecture), Craft (Blacksmithing), and Craft (Cooking).
+Each Craft has a separate rating and is bought and increased separately.
+Craft Charms can be purchased based on a character's highest-rated Craft, but the appropriate Craft must still be used in rolls depending on the work at hand.
+You can use a broadly-related Craft at +1 difficulty, like using Craft (Architecture) to design plans for an underground mine.

 **Craft projects** come in four categories: basic, major, superior, and legendary.